appswithcode/notebooks2/_posts/2022-07-24-Get-Offline.md

 - primal instincts
 - ego

-Your `default mode` does not go hand in hand with your life goals.
+fYour `default mode` does not go hand in hand with your life goals.

 ### Stoicism